The Star Chapter: Together

 The Star Chapter: Together is the fourth Korean-language studio album by South Korean boy band Tomorrow X Together.
-It was released on July 21, 2025, through Big Hit Music and Republic Records.
+It was released on July 21, 2025, through BigHit Music and Republic Records.
 The album marks the second and final installment of the band's Star Chapter series.

 Release and promotion

 On June 25, 2025, the band's YouTube channel posted a three-hour livestream titled The Star Chapter: Star in Daylight, which featured the members' zodiac signs and several lines related to the Star Seekers Universe.
 The following day, Tomorrow X Together announced the release of their first studio album in two years, following The Name Chapter: Freefall (2023).
 The announcement was shared through the global platform Weverse.
 Pre-orders were made available upon the announcement.
 Arriving a year after the release of The Star Chapter: Sanctuary, it is set to continue and conclude the Star Chapter narrative.
 This narrative began with a reunion storyline, followed by a transformation and will be finalized with this studio album.
 In an accompanying teaser clip, the band introduced a new star-shaped logo featuring three neon stars side by side, as the logo from the previous EP series faded.

-To promote the record, Tomorrow X Together is scheduled to embark on their fourth world tour, Act: Tomorrow, kicking off in South Korea on August 22, 2025, as announced on June 20.
+To promote the record, Tomorrow X Together embarked on their fourth world tour, Act: Tomorrow, which kicked off in South Korea on August 22, 2025, as announced on June 20.